hainayanda/Draftsman/README.md

 Those methods can accept basic `NSLayoutDimension` from `UIKit` or using dimension `Anchor` from `Draftsman`.
 To add a constant, use one of `added(by:)`, `substracted(by:)` or `multiplied(by: )`  method.
-You can then add priority or/and identifier for the constraints created.
+You can then add priority or/and an identifier for the constraints created.

 Dimensioning can be achieved using constant too: